General

 Transfer created log

-The following describes how to transfer created logs to NAVER Cloud's technical support center:
+To transfer the created logs to NAVER Cloud's technical support center, follow these steps:

 Note